- providing course materials in the classroom;

 At the end of each term, statistics on the use of Reserve materials, by course, are sent to the instructor.
 Branch libraries have different usage criteria for removing low use items from Reserve for the next term.

-For more information about the Reserve Collection, review the library's Information and Policy page.
+For more information about the Reserve Collection, review the library's Course Reserves page.

 Print Resources on Reserve

 Print copies of book chapters or journal articles may be placed on reserve subject to the University of Saskatchewan (USask) Fair Dealing Guidelines.
 Under fair dealing, instructors, professors and staff members in non-profit educational institutions may communicate and reproduce, in paper or electronic form, Short Excerpts from a copyright-protected work for the purposes of research, private study, criticism, review, news reporting, education, satire and parody.
 Copying or communicating multiple short excerpts from the same copyright-protected work with the intention of copying or communicating substantially the entire work is prohibited.
 Copying or communicating that exceeds the limits in the Fair Dealing Guidelines may be referred to the Copyright Office for evaluation.

 For information about copyright at it applies to reserve material (print and electronic), please review the Fair Dealing Guidelines.